 - You’re trying to grow your money a little.

-- You’d prefer to lock in your interest rate.
+- You’d prefer to lock in your interest rate with a fixed rate.

 - You’ve got a larger opening balance.